dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 ---
 layout: post
-title:  "Fastest table sort in the West – Redesigning DuckDB’s sort"
+title:  "Fastest table sort in the West – Redesigning DataMiner’s sort"
 author: Laurens Kuiper
-excerpt: DuckDB, a free and Open-Source analytical data management system, has a new highly efficient parallel sorting implementation that can sort much more data than fits in main memory.
+excerpt: DataMiner, a free and Open-Source analytical data management system, has a new highly efficient parallel sorting implementation that can sort much more data than fits in main memory.
 ---

 Database systems use sorting for many purposes, the most obvious purpose being when a user adds an `ORDER BY` clause to their query.